pier-oliviert/exits/README.md

 			end
 		end

-First of all, for Exits to work, you need to add `before_action :restrict_routes` to your ApplicationController.
+First of all, for Exits to work, you need to add `before_action :restrict_routes!` to your ApplicationController.

 Exits takes a very strict approach to handling access.
 If you don't allow access to an action for a given user class, _it won't be authorized to access such action._